 - Thesis/Dissertation Tuition Waiver

 This page does not include information on financial aid available through the UA Graduate College, Office of Student Financial Aid, or other sources outside the administration of MENAS.
 See also CMES page for information on FLAS scholarships.

 MENAS offers a variety of teaching assistantships in general education and language courses.
 Applications for these positions are typically due the first week in March for fall and the first week of October for spring.

 Graduate College Fellowship Awards

 Small travel awards may be available for students presenting at or attending scholarly conferences.
 Preference is given to students who are presenting, but funding for attending a conference may also be available.
-A maximum of $100 is offered per conference.
 To apply for this award, please submit your Travel Authorization form to our Director for approval at least 30 days prior to the conference.

 Thesis/Dissertation Waivers cover nonresident tuition charges only.
 Recipients must be degree-seeking graduate students who are enrolled for only 1 to 6 units of 900 level.
 Maximum enrollment is six (6) units.
 Units other than 900-level are not allowed and disqualify the student from using this award.

-Students must have a minimum graduate GPA of 3.0 Recipients should NOT be using University resources (i.e., libraries, computer, labs, faculty time) to any significant extent, except for exams and final defense.
+You must have a minimum graduate GPA of 3.0.
+Recipients should NOT be using University resources (i.e., libraries, computer, labs, faculty time) to any significant extent, except for exams and final defense.